so1n/rap/README.md

 ## 3.2.session
 [example](https://github.com/so1n/rap/tree/master/example/session)

-`rap` client support session function, after enabling the session, all requests will only be requested through the current session's conn to the corresponding server, while each request, the session_id in the header will set the current session id, convenient for the server to identify.
+`rap` client support session function, after enabling the session, all requests will only be requested through the current session's transport to the corresponding server, while each request, the session_id in the header will set the current session id, convenient for the server to identify.
 `rap` sessions support explicit and implicit settings, each with its own advantages and disadvantages, without mandatory restrictions.

 ```Python